 Skip to main content

 Japan's winter marathon season of 6 major races in 7-straight weekends wraps up Sunday with the world's largest women-only marathon, the Nagoya Women's Marathon.
-The weather is looking pretty good, cold for the season at 5˚ at the start dropping to 4˚ by the finish with a moderate 4 m/s NW wind and sunny skies, setting up the potential for some fast times.
+The weather is looking pretty good, 6˚ at the start rising to 10˚ by the finish and sunny skies, but a moderate 7 m/s NW wind means a headwind finish that might impact the potential for some fast times.
 Official streaming kicks off at 9:00 a.m. local time.
+Live results will be here.

 Sheila Chepkirui won last year in 2:20:40, breaking away from Sayaka Sato and Eunice Chebichii Chumba at 30 km and hanging on for the win.
 Sato negative split a 2:20:59 PB for 2nd, Chumba fading to 3rd in 2:21:36.
 All 3 are back this time, but they have pretty serious competition from Aynalem Desta, 2:17:37 in Amsterdam last fall, and Selly Chepyego Kaptich, 2:20:03 in Barcelona 2023.
 And of course, Japanese NR holder Honami Maeda.